-Here we explore the San Elijo Lagoon Nature Center located just east of Cardiff State Beach and right on the southern border of Encinitas in North County San Diego.
-This Nature Center offers a plethora of information, from environmental to the historical significance of the area.
+Here we explore the San Elijo Lagoon Nature Center, located just east of Cardiff State Beach and right on the southern border of Encinitas in North County San Diego.
+The Nature Collective offers a plethora of information, from environmental to the area’s historical significance.

 Solana Beach Beaches